-Every year, thousands of organizations undergo mergers or acquisition (M&A).
+Every year, thousands of organizations undergo mergers or acquisitions (M&A).
 In fact, there were $2 trillion in M&A in the first half of 2019 alone.
 With so many businesses merging and so many unique partnerships struck each year, finding ways to share data between organizations is becoming a serious pain point.

 Data silos, disconnected warehouses, and disparate tech stacks can make transferring critical data a significant barrier.
 Often times, sales data is the first target for organizations.
 All of those rich leads are a goldmine of revenue and information, so finding ways to share them with partner brands can be a top priority.

 If your business is one of the 150,000+ Salesforce customers, you're in luck.
 Salesforce enables brands to transfer all of their salesforce data from one organization to another.
-Here's how it works:

 Understanding Salesforce to Salesforce